-The Consolidated Financial Statements comprise the financial statements of Vita Life Sciences Limited and its subsidiaries ("the Group") as at 31 December 2017.
+The consolidated financial statements comprise the financial statements of Vita Life Sciences Limited and its subsidiaries ("the Group") as at 31 December 2018.
 Interests in associates are equity accounted and are not part of the consolidated Group.

-The Group considers an entity a subsidiary when the Group is exposed to or has rights to variable returns from its investment with the entity and has the ability to affect those returns through its power over the entity.
+Subsidiaries are all those entities over which the consolidated entity has control.
+The consolidated entity controls an entity when the consolidated entity is exposed to, or has the right to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the activities of the entity.
+Subsidiaries are fully consolidated from the date on which control is transferred to the consolidated entity.
+They are deconsolidated from the date that control ceases.

-The financial statements of subsidiaries are prepared for the same reporting period as the parent Company, using consistent accounting policies.
+The financial statements of subsidiaries are prepared for the same reporting period as the parent company, using consistent accounting

 In preparing the consolidated financial statements, all intercompany balances and transactions, income and expenses and profit and losses resulting from intra-group transactions have been eliminated in full.
 Subsidiaries are fully consolidated from the date on which control is obtained by the Group and cease to be consolidated from the date on which control is transferred out of the Group.
 Investments in subsidiaries held by Vita Life Sciences Limited are accounted for at cost in the separate financial statements of the parent entity.